The Cutlass Bearing

 I chose the word cutlass carefully because it is well accepted, and understood by most boaters, as to what it is and describes.
 Had I physically used a Cutless® bearing then I would have used the word Cutless® but this one was not a Cutless® brand….

-So, Cutless® is a brand name & Duramax feels using the word cutlass is an infringement on their trade mark.
-Vetus, many magazines, marine chandlers, books, Australia, and maritime history seem to accept the word cutlass as generic.
+So, Cutless® is a brand name, & Duramax feels using the word cutlass is an infringement on their trade mark?
+Vetus, many magazines, marine chandlers, books, the country of Australia, and maritime history, all seem to accept the word cutlass as a generic term.

 You the readers will have to decide whether to call it a Cutless®, cutlass, stave or sleeve bearing.
 I have simply chosen a term that is well accepted and understood by most boaters.